amrrobb/tuition-escrow/README.md

 ### 2. Install Dependencies & Compile Contracts

+This command will install all required dependencies for both the frontend application and smart contracts, then compile the contracts:

 ```bash
 npm run setup
 ```

-### 3. Run Tests
+### 3. Run Tests on Smart Contracts

 ```bash
 npm run test
 ```

-You can find the complete test suite in `contracts/test/TuitionEscrowTest.t.sol`
+You can find the complete test suite in [`contracts/test/TuitionEscrowTest.t.sol`](./contracts/test/TuitionEscrowTest.t.sol)

 ---